 Hyperthermia refers to any increase in body temperature above the normal range.
 Fever is a particular form of hyperthermia in which the heat loss and heat gain mechanisms are adjusted to maintain body temperature at a higher hypothalamic set-point; thus, fever is essentially a regulated hyperthermia.
-In nonfebrile cases of hyperthermia (eg, heat stroke, exercise-induced hyperthermia, malignant hyperthermia, seizure), body temperature is elevated by abnormal and unregulated heat loss, heat gain, or heat production, and the hypothalamic set-point is not altered.
+In nonfebrile cases of hyperthermia (eg, heat stroke, exercise-induced hyperthermia, malignant hyperthermia, seizure), body temperature is increased by abnormal and unregulated heat loss, heat gain, or heat production, and the hypothalamic set-point is not altered.
 Depending on their severity, these conditions can potentially result in body temperatures ≥106°F (41.1°C).
-In comparison, most patients with true fever have body temperatures in the range of 103–106°F (39.5–41.1°C).
+In comparison, most patients with true fever have body temperatures in the range of 103°–106°F (39.5°–41.1°C).

 Etiology and Pathogenesis

 FUO may be defined as fever that does not resolve spontaneously in the period expected for self-limited infection and for which a cause cannot be found despite considerable diagnostic effort.
-This excludes patients that respond to anti-biotic therapy (and do not relapse) and patients in which the cause of fever is determined from initial history, physical examination, or laboratory tests, or in which fever resolves spontaneously.
+This excludes patients that respond to antibiotic therapy (and do not relapse) and patients in which the cause of fever is determined from initial history, physical examination, or laboratory tests, or in which fever resolves spontaneously.

 Infectious, immune-mediated, and neoplastic disease are the most common causes of FUO in dogs.
-In a study of 101 dogs with fever, 22% had immune-mediated diseases, 22% primary bone marrow abnormalities, 16% infectious diseases, 9.5% neoplasia, 11.5% miscellaneous conditions, and 19% genuine FUO.
+In a study of 101 dogs with fever, 22% had immune-mediated diseases, 22% primary bone marrow abnormalities, 16% infectious diseases, 11.5% miscellaneous conditions, 9.5% neoplasia, and 19% genuine FUO.
 In cats, the cause is more likely to be infectious, but there are fewer published data on feline cases than on canine cases.
 In a case series of horses with FUO, 43% had infectious disease, 22% neoplasia, 6.5% immune-mediated disease, 19% miscellaneous causes, and in 9.5% the cause was not determined.
 In farm animals, the most likely causes of FUO are infectious or inflammatory diseases such as pneumonia, peritonitis, abscesses, endocarditis, metritis, mastitis, polyarthritis, and pyelonephritis.